Vincent Testaverde Jr.: Tampa Bay Vipers

 Testaverde was selected in the 2020 XFL Open Draft by the Tampa Bay Vipers.
 He spent minicamp with them in December 2019 but did not make the team.

 BC Lions

 He was signed by the BC Lions of the Canadian Football League (CFL) in February 2020.
 However, the season was cancelled due to the COVID-19 pandemic.

 Arizona Rattlers

 Testaverde was signed by the Arizona Rattlers of the Indoor Football League (IFL) in April 2021.
 He suffered an injury in practice early during the season and spent the year being taught by eventual league MVP Drew Powell.
 He was re-signed for the 2022 season.

 Albany Empire

 Testaverde was signed by the Albany Empire of the National Arena League (NAL) for the 2023 season.

 Edmonton Elks

-Before the NAL season started, Testaverde joined the Edmonton Elks in the CFL in February 2023.
-He was released on March 29, 2023.
+Before the NAL season started, Testaverde joined the Edmonton Elks in the CFL on February 13, 2023.
+He was released by the Elks on March 29.